flexera-public/policy_templates/cost/azure/reserved_instances/recommendations/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses* - A list of email addresses to notify
+- *Email Addresses* - A list of email addresses to notify
 - *Azure Endpoint* - Azure Endpoint to access resources
 - *Minimum Savings Threshold* - Minimum potential savings required to generate a recommendation.
 - *Allow/Deny Subscriptions* - Allow or Deny entered Subscriptions to filter results.